nyu-cs-gy-6533-fall-2022/assignment-5-final-project-coelus/README.md

 2. The json library to load JSON files. [https://github.com/nlohmann/json](https://github.com/nlohmann/json)
 3. The sound library bass.h.

+It might only work on windows OS cause the bass library.

 # 1.2D Sprites and Animations
 I make a Finite-State Machine for controlling player animations and states.